Displaying all 16 Comment

 The “future” is in Digital Cinema, with a secondary emphasis on Electronic Cinema (film converted), mainly because major exhibition chains have switched over to Digital project, which is easier for 3-D and larger format presentations (like “IMAX”).

 Again, while this is true, there is an initiative by certain makers to reignite the flame beneath Motion Picture stock and the use of IMAX celluloid format -Nolan, Bird, Abrams, which could point towards more work in celluloid.

-The Joy of Film about 1 year ago
+The Joy of Film over 1 year ago

 I must say after much thought, that these images are certainly inspirational, but they do not really evoke the “joy” I receive from film – which is the constant relationship between me and the elements I’m viewing that change over time duration of the film’s run time, but also extends to the period after a film’s close.